saahass/Data-Structures/Little Search Engine/README.md

 4. **insertLastOccurrence:** Inserts the word and its occurrence in the correct position in an ArrayList using binary search
 5. **top5search:** Searches for the top 5 documents containing either of the two inputted words

-One must work inside these methods only, but declaring private methods inside Expression.java is allowed.
+One must work inside these methods only, but declaring private methods inside LittleSearchEngine.java is allowed.

 My implementation involves six private methods `hasPunctuation`, `removeDuplicates`, and `selectionSort`.